The 3D Project

 1. Communicate

-With the AR project, start by creating a brand - and give yourself a client questionnaire in order to form a clear design brief.
+With the 3D project, start by giving yourself a client questionnaire in order to form a clear design brief.

 Here are some essential question you need to ask yourself:

-Who is the target audience?
+Who is the style and target audience?
 Young kids?
 Teens?
 Fitness enthusiasts? etc.

 What is the brand name?